Hiduminium: World War II and Postwar

-In 1934 the Reynolds Tube Co. began production of extruded structural components for airframes, using R.R.56 alloy supplied by High Duty Alloys.
-A new purpose-built plant was constructed at their works in Tyseley, Birmingham.
 In time, the post-war Reynolds company, already known for its steel bicycle frame tubes, would attempt to survive in the peacetime market by supplying Hiduminium alloy components for high-end aluminium bicycle cranks and brakes.

+In jet engines

 The impeller (compressor) and compressor casing of the 1937 Power Jets WU jet engine was made from RR.56 and RR.55 respectively.
 In the subsequent Power Jets W.1 the compressor material was changed to RR.59.
 By 1943 the de Havilland Goblin, the first British production jet engine to be built in large numbers, was in development.
 The centrifugal compressor for this began as a 500 lb 'cheese' of RR.50, the largest forging made of it.
 After machining, these were reduced to 109 lbs.
 The size of this forging was so great that cooling rates in its centre affected the metallurgical properties of the alloy; Devereux advised the reduction of the silicon content to below 0.25% and this low silicon RR.50 alloy was used throughout Goblin production.

+Other uses

-The 1,600 torches for the 1948 London Olympics were cast by the company.
+The 1,600 Olympic torches for the 1948 London Olympics were cast by the company.

+Properties

 Alloy composition

 The Duralumin alloys had already demonstrated high-strength aluminium alloys.
 Y alloy's virtue was its ability to maintain high strength at high temperatures.
 R.R alloys were developed by Hall & Bradbury at Rolls-Royce, partly to simplify the manufacture of components using them.
 A deliberate heat treatment process of multiple steps was used to control their physical properties.

 In terms of composition, Y alloy typically contains 4% of copper and 2% of nickel.
 R.R. alloys reduce each of these by half to 2% and 1%, and 1% of iron is introduced.